KyleeValencia/FEDOT/README.rst

 How to use
 ============================

 FEDOT provides a high-level API that allows you to use its capabilities in a simple way.
-At the moment, the API can be used for classification and regression tasks only.
+API can be used for classification, regression, time series forecasting and clustering.
-But the time series forecasting and clustering support will be implemented soon (you can still solve these tasks via advanced initialization, see below).
-Input data must be either in NumPy arrays or CSV files.

 To use the API, follow these steps: